jaredly/j3/Roadmap.md

 - [ ] the canvas renderer doesn't handle cursor, which would be nice if it did
 - [ ] blinking sounds useful
-- [ ] let's get undo/redo folks
-  - that's ... going to live in the stage, right?
-- [ ] up/down jumping over a blank space, we're not aligning totally column-wise
+- [x] up/down jumping over a blank space, we're not aligning totally column-wise
-- [ ] better drag (selforpos)
+- [x] better drag (selforpos)

 #